agungfir98/agungdev/data/blog/googlespreadsheetasdatabase.md

 ## Adding data to the table

-In order to add data to the table we can use method called `append()` which take object with keys: spreadsheetId, range, valueInputOption, and resource which contain another object filled with array of array as a value.
+In order to add data to the table, we can use a method called `append()` which takes an object with keys: spreadsheetId, range, valueInputOption, and resource which contains another object filled with an array of an array as a value.
 The documentation can be read [here](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append)

 ```js
 app.post("/", async (req, res) => {